ILABUTK/Simulation_Machine_Learning/README.md

 * Demo of a flock of boids

+* Demo of an air defense system

 * Demo of an ED department

+* Demo of a call center

+* Demo of a aircraft fleet planning optimization

 * Demo of deep Q-learning network (DQN).
 A simulation model interacts with DQN built using Python. (to come ...)